-Starbucks considering blockchain payments and implementing its own digital currency
+Starbucks ponders blockchain payments, digital currency

 The coffee chain is testing cashless transactions and eyeing a mobile integrated digital payments system.